Orwell Astronomical Society (Ipswich)

 2023

 The Trustees' report at the 2023 AGM [2023a] noted that the OG of the Tomline Refractor was cloudy and in need of cleaning.
 When Es Reid had cleaned the OG in 2012, he had reduced the thickness of the spacers defining the sparation between the two lenses.
-Following much informal discussion, the committee had increasing confidence that this could have increased the capillary action between the two lenses, thereby increasing the propensity for moisture to be drawn into the gap between them.
-The obvious solution therefore was to reinstate the gap to its original specification [2023b] and to construct a means of gently heating the OG, e.g. via a dew heater strip [2023c].
+Following much informal discussion, the committee had increasing confidence that this could have increased capillary action between the two lenses, thereby increasing the propensity for moisture to be drawn into the gap between them.
+The obvious solution, therefore, was to reinstate the gap to its original specification [2023b] and to construct a means of gently heating the OG [2023c].

-In October, Martin Cook removed the OG once more, cleaned and refitted it [2023c].
-The following image shows the OG immediately before cleaning in October.
+In October, Martin Cook removed the OG once more, cleaned the lenses and refitted it [2023c].
+Figure 36 shows the OG immediately before cleaning, on 27 October.

 In December, he again removed the OG, cleaned it, increased the width of the spacers defining the size of the air gap separating the elements, and refitted it.